veddsavla/Demo/README.md

 # Demo
-This is a demo for understanding git and github
+This is a demo for understanding git and github.